Miss America 1945: Overview

 Bess Myerson was the first Jewish-American and the first Miss New York (competing as Miss New York City, a competition organized by a local radio station) to win the Miss America Pageant as Miss America 1945.
 As the only Jewish contestant, Myerson was encouraged by the pageant directors to change her name to "Bess Meredith" or "Beth Merrick" but she refused.
 After winning the title (and as a Jewish Miss America), Myerson received few endorsements and later recalled that "I couldn't even stay in certain hotels [...] there would be signs that read no coloreds, no Jews, no dogs.
 I felt so rejected.
 Here I was chosen to represent American womanhood and then America treated me like this."
-She thus cut short her Miss America tour and instead traveled with the Anti-Defamation League.
+Consequently, she curtailed her Miss America tour and instead embarked on a journey with the Anti-Defamation League.
 In this capacity, she spoke against discrimination in a talk entitled, "You Can't Be Beautiful and Hate."